Honoka55/HuayuanSongL3/README.md

 GB 18030 does not specify a glyph standard.
 All glyphs are generated directly from GlyphWiki, following the J-Source or imaginary J-Source standard, rather than the G-Source standard used in China.

 ## Included characters
-The difference between GB 18030-2022 Implementation Level 3 and Implementation Level 2 is included in this font.
+- HuayuanSongL3 - The difference between GB 18030-2022 Implementation Level 3 and Implementation Level 2 is included.
+- HuayuanSongL3A1D3 - Characters added to Implementation Level 3 in GB 18030-2022 Amendment 1 (Third Draft for comments) are included.

 ## License
 This font is licensed under the [SIL Open Font License](OFL.txt).